marioangst/eu_consultations/README.md

 The package has three main functions:

-- Scrape metadata on feedback by the public to EU consultations by topic through accessing the API supplying the frontend to https://ec.europa.eu/info/law/better-regulation.
+- Scrape metadata on feedback by the public to EU consultations by topic and/ or text search (in title and description of consultations) through accessing the API supplying the frontend to https://ec.europa.eu/info/law/better-regulation.
 - Download files (e.g. .pdf and .docx) attached to feedback
 - Extract text from files using [docling](https://github.com/docling-project/docling)